starfactorypixel/PixelCANLibrary/README.md

-# Update library in you project
+# Update library in your project

 Two ways:
 1. Run command in the terminal